dolliars/heyheather/_posts/2020-03-15-organize-chaos.md

 And then what if there are no more bag valve masks?
 This question has made me try to come up with a way to make a bag valve mask at home.
 What could I use to make one?
-Since this disease affects the respiratory system, and medical professionals fear there will be a lack of equipment that deals with theses issues then what is the most basic equipment we can make?
+Since this disease affects the respiratory system, and medical professionals fear there will be a lack of equipment that deals with these issues then what is the most basic equipment we can make?
 How many people do you need that can manually pump on rotation?
 How many days will they need to do this?
 Who can do this?
 I'm young enough that if I get sick, I should be fine.
 Although, history with asthma has me doubting this a bit.
-Regardless exposing myself to help a family member in need is something I'm willing to do since I have a higher chance of survival.
+Regardless, exposing myself to help a family member in need is something I'm willing to do since I have a higher chance of survival.